-‘The Lone Star in the East’ Christmas Tree Celebrates Texas History
+‘The Lone Star in the East’ Celebrates Texas History

 SHSU Media Contact: Emily Binetti

-The Sam Houston Memorial Museum has unveiled a new holiday exhibit that celebrates Texas.
-On view in the museum’s rotunda, ‘The Lone Star in the East’ Christmas Tree features the work of Texas theatre artist and designer, Barry Doss.
+A holiday exhibit at The Sam Houston Memorial Museum and Republic of Texas Presidential Library celebrates Texas history.
+Now on view in the museum’s rotunda, ‘The Lone Star in the East’ Christmas Tree features the work of Texas theatre artist and designer, Barry Doss.

 Through handmade ornaments combined with a curated collection of art, found objects and decor, ‘The Lone Star in the East’ represents an array of Texas icons.
-The tree first debuted two years ago as a part of the Alley Theatre’s “Deck the Trees” exhibition in Houston.
-Now, thanks to a partnership with the museum, visitors can enjoy the holiday work of art in Huntsville.
+The tree first debuted three years ago as a part of the Alley Theatre’s “Deck the Trees” exhibition in Houston.
+Now, thanks to a partnership with the museum, visitors can enjoy this holiday work of art in Huntsville.

 “The goal is to provide a unique, community holiday experience for the City of Huntsville, Walker County, the surrounding East Texas region and our state,” Doss said.
 “History and diversity are at the heart of this project.
 This design was created to celebrate our rich history and diversity and bring people together through a visual form that has special meaning this time of year – the Christmas tree.”